The Gospel - The Good News!

 The missionary Paulus helped initiate the second great movement of the gospel - its spread from tiny Judea to the highly civilized Greco-Roman world of the mid-first century.
 Paul, the converted Christian persecutor, directs the blinding light of the gospel through the prism of everyday life.
 As he praises the glorified Christ, he is also concerned with the practical consequences of the gospel.

-"Even you, who were once strangers and enemies in evil deeds, he has now atoned for by the death of his mortal body, so that he may set you before his face holy and blameless and spotless, if you only continue in the faith, established and steadfast , and do not despair of the hope of the gospel, which you heard, which was preached to every creature under heaven: I, Paul, became his minister" (Colossians 1,21-23).
+Despite the fanatical opposition, Paul conveys to other Christians the breathtaking significance of Jesus' life, death and resurrection: "And you, who were once alienated and hostile in your minds through evil works, he has now reconciled through his mortal body through death, in order to present you holy and blameless and without blemish in his sight, if only you continue in the faith, grounded and steadfast, and do not depart from the hope of the gospel which you have heard and which has been preached to every creature under heaven.
+I, Paul, have become his servant" (Colossians 1:14).
+1,21-23).

-The Resurrection, the climax to which the Synoptics and John drove their readers (John 20,31), unleashes the inner power of the gospel for the daily life of the Christian.
-The resurrection of Christ confirms the gospel.
-Therefore, Paul teaches, those events in distant Judea give hope to all people:
+Reconciled.
+Immaculate.
+Grace.
+Redemption.
+Forgiveness.
+And not just in the future, but here and now.
+That is Paul's gospel.
+The resurrection, the climax to which the Synoptics and John led their readers (John 20,31), releases the inner power of the Gospel for the daily life of the Christian.
+The resurrection of Christ confirms the Gospel.
+Therefore, Paul teaches, those events in distant Judea give hope to all people: "I am not ashamed of the Gospel, for it is the power of God for salvation to everyone who believes: to the Jew first and also to the Greek.
+For in it is revealed the righteousness of God, which comes from faith to faith" (Romans ).
+1,16-17).

-John miraculously conveys another aspect of the gospel: Jesus Christ in moments of greatest personal closeness.
-John gives a living account of the personal, serving presence of the Messiah.
+John's presentation of the Gospel has its core in the remarkable statement: "That you may have life through faith."
+John wonderfully conveys another aspect of the Gospel: Jesus Christ in moments of greatest personal closeness.
+John gives a vivid account of the personal, serving presence of the Messiah.

 A personal gospel